-The biggest reason behind people’s obsession with Tableau analytics is it’s amazing engine, Tableau Hyper Database (“Extract”).
+The biggest reason behind people’s obsession with Tableau analytics is its amazing engine, Tableau Hyper cluster Database (“Extract”).
 By enhancing its multi-node capacity, separating and then distributing the query process, Hyper can act like original business MPP data, which can run on modern infrastructure like Kubernetes.
 Here, we will discuss how to build an MPP database with Hyper.
-If you are new to this technology, join in Tableau Bootcamp to practically implement these aspects.
+If you are new to this technology, join Tableau Bootcamp to practically implement these aspects.

-Fundamentals and Background Tableau’s Hyper database was built from Scratch with standard functionalities (LLVM Code generation, Columnar data store, in-built capabilities, etc.), SQL dialect compatibilities and Postgres network.
-It is a fast, neat and convenient database.
+Fundamentals and Background Tableau’s Hyper database was built from Scratch with standard functionalities (LLVM Code generation, Columnar data store, in-built capabilities, etc.), SQL dialect compatibilities, and Postgres network.
+It is a fast, neat, and convenient database.
 You can assign a full set of Postgres SQL statements with the new Extract API including copying and moving data in huge amounts.

 It’s great that we can approach the Hyper database with just minor adjustments to the Libpq based apps like PostgresODBC and PSQL by accessing the core potential of the engine.

 Commonly MPP (Massive Parallel Processing) architecture provides a database to run multiple worker nodes, partial datasets and aggregators combining the results from processing nodes.
 But if the horizontal scalability is missing, it won’t be able to leverage multi-server nodes to accelerate single queries.